sophie-fc-yin/clickmoment/README.md

 ## Setup

+### Database Setup

+1. Go to your Supabase project dashboard
+2. Navigate to **SQL Editor**
+3. Copy and paste the contents of `database-schema.sql`
+4. Run the SQL script to create the required tables:
+   - `channel_profiles` - Stores user channel/profile information
+   - `projects` - Stores projects with Target settings
+   - `analyses` - Stores analysis results for each project
+5. The script also sets up Row Level Security (RLS) policies to ensure users can only access their own data

 ### Environment Variables

 **Runtime Environment Variable Injection**: This project uses a minimal API route (`api/config.js`) to securely serve environment variables at runtime.
 This is necessary because Vercel static sites cannot access environment variables directly, and build-time injection wasn't working reliably.